openharmony/docs/en/application-dev/napi/napi-guidelines.md

 * The NAPIs can be used only in JS threads.
 * **env** is bound to a thread and cannot be used across threads.
 The JS object created by a NAPI can be used only in the thread, in which the object is created, that is, the JS object is bound to the **env** of the thread.

+### Importing Header Files

+Before using NAPI objects and methods, include **napi/native_api.h**.
+Otherwise, when only the third-party library header file is included, an error will be reporting, indicating that the interface cannot be found.

 ### napi_create_async_work